AMADE128/MonkStudio/README.md

 ## Installation

 The installation is pretty straight-forward and easy, just go into the [releases tab](https://github.com/AMADE128/MonkStudio/releases), and download the latest version.
-The download files include an exe and you just have to execute it to test our engine.
+The download files include an exe and you just have to execute it to use our engine.

 **Careful**: You can edit the config file to modify some properties like the window and everything, but they come with an optimal configuration already.